The Energy Regulation and Markets Review: European Union

 - load-frequency control and reserves.

-iv Proposal for risk preparedness
+iv Regulation on risk preparedness

-i Gas Directive
+i Gas directive

 The Gas Directive is the natural gas counterpart to the Electricity Directive, setting up a similar regulatory structure for the internal market for natural gas.
 In doing so, it sets out public service and customer protection obligations for gas undertakings, authorisation procedures, the monitoring of security of gas supply, regional solidarity, the promotion of regional cooperation and technical rules.

 The Directive includes provisions on the unbundling of transmission systems and TSOs, their designation and certification by NRAs, their certification in relation to third countries, the unbundling of transmission system owners and storage system operators, and the designation of storage and LNG system operators, as well as duties for these entities.
 As an alternative to unbundling, Member States may opt to establish independent system operators.

 DSOs must be unbundled.
 The Directive regulates the designation of DSOs, their tasks and the option for Member States to designate closed distribution systems.

 The Directive further regulates system access, specifically third-party access, access to storage, access to upstream pipeline networks, refusal of access, new infrastructure, market opening and reciprocity, and the possible designation of direct lines.
 It includes provisions on retail markets, safeguard measures and the level playing field.

 The Directive requires Member States to establish NRAs and sets out their objectives, duties and organisational structures.